Microsoft Enrollment for Education Solutions

 - Microsoft Windows operating system upgrades:

-- Upgrades only: computers must be purchased with a valid OS license (Windows, Mac OS X, or Linux)
+- Upgrades only: computers must be purchased with a valid Windows OS license (or Mac OS X if running Windows in a VM)

 - Workstation licenses only: server products are not included in EES